kebaldwi/CATC-TEMPLATES/LABS/LAB-9-ISE-Automation/ise-automation-1-certificates/02-Catatlyst-Center.md

    SanIP = 100.64.0.101, 198.18.129.100
 ```
 7. Here is a screenshot of the completed form (below).
 Click **Generate new CSR** blue button at the bottom right, this will generate the new CSR.

+   >[!IMPORTANT]
+   >Please ensure your screen matches this screenshot before generating the CSR.

    ![json](../../../ASSETS/LABS/AD/CERTS/CATC-GUI-CSR-3.png?raw=true "Import JSON")